-When it comes to selling your value to a recruitment company like BTG Recruitment and the clients we work for, there are a few pivotal documents.
+When it comes to selling your value to potential new employers, there are a few pivotal documents.

 The humble CV is one, followed by your LinkedIn profile.

-As LinkedIn is the biggest social business network outside China, with 850 million members listed, it is more crucial than ever to leverage the opportunities your LinkedIn profile provides as a positioning tool for your accountancy career.
+As LinkedIn has 850 million members listed, it is more crucial than ever to leverage the opportunities your LinkedIn profile provides as a positioning tool for your accountancy career.

 In today’s post, I want to share why your profile is so important and the easy, quick wins to ensure your accountant’s LinkedIn profile stands out from the crowd.